 Yes I understand why they decide to do that (saving their mind’s peace is one of the main reason) but still as a reader I might want to know what went wrong in the book by reading a review.

 So when that doesn’t happen often they might tend to quickly dismiss reviews as mere promotion tool for the author.

 Many a times, readers are genuinely stumped, not knowing what to say.
 Unless your reviews stand out and make them want to talk about them, book reviews usually do not invoke much response.
 What could they say about your thoughts about a book they have not read yet?

 I usually throw them a lifeline asking something generic at the end of my post so that it might help to comment, even without reading that particular book.
 But beyond that, there is nothing else I can do about it.

 On an average, I follow about 50+ book blogs on a regular basis and if each even posts one book review per week I read about 150 book reviews approximately each month.
 I am sure many bloggers do more than I do.

 That makes it quite understandable that people skip commenting on book reviews, which let’s face it, are a drag compared to other posts like tags or discussions.

 So it is on us as a blogger to make the reviews more engaging and interesting.
 I will post more on that in the coming weeks.

 Let us talk

 Do you still post book reviews on your blog?
-What do you do to make them more appealing?
+Why do you think book reviews don’t get engagement at all?
 If you are a reader, let us know what do you expect from a review to make it more useful?
 Let us talk.